jnightingale3/sewer/writeup.md

 First, we seek to quantify the dependence of sewer temperature on air temperature using a set of linear models.
 Exploratory data analysis shows that manhole identity does not reliably covary with sewage temperature, while both interceptor identity and air temperature are significant predictors of sewage temperature.

-To account for the lag between air temperature and sewer temperature, we compute the moving average of air temperature over a varying number of days N.  For each N, we fit a linear model (using a MANOVA model structure) that includes interceptor identity and N-day mean air temperature as predictors.
+To account for the lag between air temperature and sewer temperature, we compute the moving average of air temperature over a varying number of preceding days N.  For each N, we fit a linear model (using a MANOVA model structure) that includes interceptor identity and N-day mean air temperature as predictors.
 We then select N to maximize model $R^2$.

 Next, we seek to quantify the dependence of blockage frequency on temperature.
 We model blockage frequency using the Negative Binomial Generalized Linear Model (NB-GLM)\cite{hilbe2014}.
 We start by considering blockages of all causes, and model their dependence on either sewage temperature or air temperature.
-Due to the sparcity of sewage temperature data, we then focus on air temperature, and model blockages by both cause and the N-day mean air temperature.
+Due to the sparsity of sewage temperature data, we then focus on air temperature, and model blockages by both cause and the N-day mean air temperature.

 Model validation was conducted by subdividing the period of record.
 We tested the model of grease blockage frequency's dependence on air temperature, as this had high predictive value while using a minimal amount of easily-obtained data.
 We also test the hypothesis that the Thanksgiving period results in increased